include-cpp/include-cpp.github.io/README.md

 * Fill in gaps in past scholarship info
 * Decide whether to create sub-directories like /conferences/
 * Under attending-conferences.md, add dinners, panels, sale of books
+* Under organising-conferences.md, list what makes a conference inclusive